MadhavGNair/player-modelling-in-shmups/README.md

    3. The plots from Kruskal-Wallis test will be saved in the `analysis_plots/` folder (created at runtime)
    4. Any saved file location will be notified in the console

-For any questions regarding analysis, please contact Madhav Girish Nair (m.girishnair@students.uu.nl)
+For any questions regarding analysis, please contact Madhav Girish Nair (madhavgirish02@gmail.com)